MK316/Digital-Literacy-Class/data/python_sample.md

 Question Five:
 Which keyword is used to define a function in Python?

 A. Define
 B. Func
 C. Def
 D. Function

+Question Six:
-6. Which of the following is used to store multiple values in a single variable in Python?
+Which of the following is used to store multiple values in a single variable in Python?

 A. List
 B. Integer
 C. Function
 D. Boolean

+Question Seven:
+Which file extension is used for Python files?

+A. Dot P Y
+B. Dot J S
+C. Dot H T M L
+D. Dot C S S

+Question Eight:
+Which function is used to get user input in Python?

+A. Read function
+B. Input function
+C. Get function
+D. Ask function

+Question Nine:
+Which operator is used for exponentiation in Python?

+A. Asterisk
+B. Double asterisk
+C. Forward slash
+D. Ampersand

+Question Ten:
+Which keyword is used to exit a loop in Python?

+A. Continue
+B. Pass
+C. Stop
+D. Break